A Listing of Support Groups for Breast Cancer Survivors

 Free, national public service program dedicated to teaching cancer patients beauty techniques to restore self-image during breast cancer treatment.

 This is a support group for breast cancer survivors that mobilizes men/partners to be active participants in the fight to eradicate the disease.

 Official site for Self Help for Women with Breast or Ovarian Cancer (SHARE), a non-profit organization that provides support groups and services for women, men and children who have been affected by breast or ovarian cancer.

-A national not-for-profit organization of cancer survivors dedicated to addressing the unique challenges facing young Jewish women living with breast cancer.
+A national not-for-profit organization of cancer survivors dedicated to addressing the unique challenges facing young women living with breast cancer.